Continuing Professional Development

-You must submit your CPD Declaration for the previous calendar year at the same time you pay your Annual Membership Dues (AMD) by completing the AMD/CPD application in My Portal.
+You must submit your CPD Declaration for the reporting year (previous calendar year) at the same time you pay your Annual Membership Dues (AMD) by completing the AMD/CPD application in My Portal.

-Every triennial period: You must complete 120 hours of CPD (including 60 verifiable hours, four of which are related to professional ethics).
+Every rolling three-year period: You must complete 120 hours of CPD (including 60 verifiable hours, four of which are related to professional ethics).

-Submitting your annual CPD declarationYou must submit a CPD Declaration each year for the previous calendar year as part of your AMD/CPD application submission.
+Submitting your annual CPD declarationYou must submit a CPD Declaration each year for the reporting year (previous calendar year) as part of your AMD/CPD application submission.

 Between April 1-June 1 each year, you must log in to My Portal to complete your AMD/CPD application which includes the CPD Declaration.
 If you are a Life Member and are exempt from AMD, you will find the CPD Declaration under the AMD/CPD application.